thomhines/interactive-media-i/Day 11.md

 HW
 ---------------------------------------

-Nice work today, all!
-Your sites are looking good, and it's great to see you guys pushing yourselves.
+Nice work today!
+Tough demo, but you all made it out unscathed.
+Your designs are looking good, and it's great to see you guys pushing yourselves.
 Keep it up, y'all!

 1. **Refine designs**